MakotoUwu/challenge-data-analysis/README.md

 In my opinion the most important variables are:
 - Area: This is the total living area of the property in square meters.
 It seems obvious that this would have a strong influence on the price, as larger properties tend to be more expensive than smaller ones.
 This variable also has a high correlation with price in the dataset.
 - Rooms: This is the number of rooms in the property.
 This could also affect the price, as more rooms could mean more space, comfort and functionality.
 This variable also has a moderate correlation with price in the dataset.
-- Region: This is the region of Belgium where the property is located.
-There are three regions in Belgium: Brussels-Capital Region, Flemish Region and Walloon Region.
+- Region: There are three regions in Belgium: Brussels-Capital Region, Flemish Region and Walloon Region.
 This variable could have an impact on the price, as different regions could have different levels of demand, supply, income, taxes, etc. This variable also shows some variation in price per square meter across regions in the dataset.
 - Type: This is the type of property, such as house, apartment, villa, etc. This variable could also influence the price, as different types of properties could have different features, qualities and preferences.
 This variable also shows some variation in price per square meter across types in the dataset.
 - Price